Patbox/TextPlaceholderAPI/README.md

-# Fabric Placeholder API
+# About Placeholder API
 It's a small, jij-able API that allows creation and parsing placeholders within strings and Minecraft Text Components.
 Placeholders use simple format of `%modid:type%` or `%modid:type/data%`.
+It also includes simple, general usage text format indented for simplifying user input in configs/chats/etc.

-For list of currently available placeholders, check [wiki](https://github.com/Patbox/FabricPlaceholderAPI/wiki).
+For list of currently available placeholders, check [wiki](https://github.com/Patbox/TextPlaceholderAPI/wiki).

 ## Usage:
 Add it to your dependencies like this: